 Despite all the complicated theory, assumptions, and analysis shown above, I suggest that you save 50% of your raises simply because this is what will work for most people most of the time.
 If we assume that the vast majority of savers have savings rates in the 10%-25% range, then the 50% limit is the correct solution based on my simulated data (see table above).
 And if your savings rate is currently below 10%, I can only assume that saving 50% (or more) of your future raises is in your best interest.

 More importantly, saving 50% of your raises is easy to implement and remember.
 Half is for you and half is for future you (retirement).
-Coincidentally, this idea is similar to the 2x rule I wrote about late last year when discussing how to spend money without feeling guilty.
+Coincidentally, this idea is similar to the 2x rule I wrote about in my book, Just Keep Buying, when discussing how to spend money without feeling guilty.
 As a quick refresher, the 2x rule states that before you buy something expensive, you need to set invest a similar amount of money buying income-producing assets.
 So if you want to spend $400 on a pair of nice dress shoes, you would also need to spend $400 on an S&P 500 index fund.

 If you liked this post, consider signing up for my newsletter.